Lombiq/NodeJs-Extensions/Readme.md

 ## About

-This project provides several MSBuild-integrated build pipelines - for SCSS and JS files, to copy arbitrary assets to your web root folder, and to lint Markdown files.

-`Lombiq.NodeJs.Extensions` uses static configuration from your _package.json_ with sensible defaults to free you from managing `npm` packages and scripts yourself.
+This project provides several MSBuild-integrated frontend asset pipelines - for SCSS, JS, Markdown and other arbitrary files.
+It uses static configuration from your _package.json_ with sensible defaults to free you from managing NPM packages and scripts yourself.

-Also see our [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) library, which this project uses under the hood, and which can make NPM package management in your project a lot easier, too.
+It makes use of our [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) project, which can make NPM package management in your project a lot easier, too.

 Do you want to quickly try out this project and see it in action?
 Check it out, together with its accompanying [samples](Lombiq.NodeJs.Extensions.Samples/Readme.md) [projects](Lombiq.NodeJs.Extensions.Samples.NuGet/Readme.md), in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution.
 You will find our other useful Orchard Core-related open-source projects there, too.

-## Pre-requisites
+## Prerequisites

 You must have [Node.js](https://nodejs.org/) installed for the build to succeed.
 On Unix-like systems we suggest installing it as user, preferably via the [Node Version Manager](https://github.com/nvm-sh/nvm).